 Next Wave of Haptic Experience

-Using an accelerometer to find your actuator's resonant frequency for the most effective haptic feedback is logical, but it doesn't necessarily translate into pleasant haptic feelings.
+Using an accelerometer to find your actuator's resonant frequency for the most effective haptic feedback may seem logical, but it doesn't necessarily translate into pleasant haptic feelings.

 The human skin has different mechanoreceptors that sense different frequencies.
-High frequencies can translate into unpleasant haptics and make your device feel cheap like it is usually the case with small wearable devices.
+High frequencies can translate into unpleasant haptics and make your device feel cheap, which is usually the case with small wearable devices.

 The Boréas Piezo Haptic Engine generates strong haptics on a large frequency bandwidth in a small volume.
-Perfect to craft enjoyable haptic experiences and give your electronic device a premium feel.
+It is perfect to craft enjoyable haptic experiences and give your electronic device a premium feel.